 - fix cracks in the foundation and waterproof the walls

-OK, now you should have a basement ready for framing (AKA: the walls)!
+Once you’ve taken care of these essentials, you should have a basement ready for framing (hiding the cold, gloomy walls)!

 FINISHING A BASEMENT

-Please note that every basement is different and codes can be different so please do your research!
+Please note that every basement layout is different and town codes can vary so please do your research before you begin!

 - framing walls